 Top 10 Mom-Approved Ways to Unclog a Clogged Duct

-Clogged milk ducts are frustrating for any mother to discover – especially if the plugged duct is impacting milk flow and milk supply.
-However, a plugged milk duct is a fairly common breastfeeding problem and there are many solutions for resolving them.
-In this post, we’ll share our tried and true methods for removing clogged milk ducts and preventing them from happening again that every breastfeeding mom needs to know!
+Clogged milk ducts are frustrating for any mother to discover – especially if the plugged duct impacts milk flow and supply.
+However, a plugged milk duct is a fairly common breastfeeding problem, and there are many solutions for resolving them.
+In this post, we’ll share our tried and true methods for removing clogged milk ducts and preventing them from happening again every breastfeeding mom needs to know!

 Woman is clutching her chest, acute pain possible Heart attack